Where to Ski March

 Average monthly snowfall in March: 35 cm

 Located in the Tarentaise Valley, Tignes is one of the best ski resorts to visit in March.
-This incredibly snow-sure resort is located at a stunning 2100 metres above sea level.
-Thanks to this height and the Grande Motte glacier, you can expect wonderfully snow-covered pistes when all other resorts begin to get sludgy.
+This incredibly snow-sure resort is located at a stunning 2,100 metres above sea level.

 Oxford Ski Company recommends: Purchasing a full Espace Killy ski area pass to have access to 300km of slopes!
 Remember to use the ski lifts that link to Val d’Isere and check out La Folie Douce for unforgettable après ski.

-Skiing in March in Switzerland
+Skiing in Switzerland in March

 Our favourite March ski locations in Switzerland are the Swiss ski resorts of Saas Valley and Verbier.
 These luxurious and picturesque resorts each offer impressive skiing in March with reliable snow to novice, experienced, and intrepid skiers alike.